watsonrp/SysOps/chef/README.md

 *step 1 - S3*

-- Create an S3 Bucket with your favourite name, create the below structure and copy the files from s3-solo.tar.gz to the appropriate "Folders":
+- Create an S3 Bucket with your favourite name, create the below structure and copy the files from the repo root and the s3 folder  to the appropriate s3 prefix below:

 ```MyBucket---
           |--cookbook